polyvariant/flavors-of-scala/slides/concurrency.md

 ---

+# Monadic Effects

+We have a bunch of them!

+- Cats / Monix
+- Scalaz
+- ZIO
+- Cats Effect IO

+---

 # But I like my other IO monad better!

-`cats.effect.IO` is just one implementation, we should abstract it!
+So `cats.effect.IO` is just one implementation, we should abstract it!

 <!--
 For example: there were experiments with an IO monad that has an explicit error type (IO used here has a fixed JVM Throwable error type which wasn't good enough for some programmers).